mangelajo/photosort/README.md

 In the future this must be an sqlite file.

+## Dependencies

+photosort depends on PIL and piyaml

 ## Configuration

 Configuration is stored in YAML format, this is an example file: